 In the spring of 2014, she set up a facepainting business – ‘Funtastic Facepainting by Sandra‘ – and loved gaining experience and becoming proficient painting at canal festivals, land based events and children’s parties over four seasons.

-By 2018 she’d mostly let go of Facepainting, finding it too challenging to succeed travelling around, and with sparse storage space on board.
+By 2018 she let go of Facepainting, finding it too challenging to succeed whilst continuously cruising, and with sparse storage space on board.

 Barry set up a home brew supplies business from the boat, and built a magnificent website (The Home Brew Boat).
 For four years he sold everything needed to make your own beer, wine, cider and spirits.
 Towards the end of 2018, he changed course to ‘STILL trading’, focussing on spirits distilling and liqueur mixers.